 What you see above is from Christmas one year, when the Siberian Beast from the east made a visit.
 I made a visit down there with the wellingtons and a broom-to brush the snow off the top, to find it was okay.

 Right at the top of this page, you will see an image of a figure holding carrots.
-She is called Petal, and has been the face and avatar for this blog for the best of four years.
+She is called Petal, and has been the face/vatar for this blog for a long time.
 It is her, and I, who have adventures on the allotment.
 (I do all the things, but generally Petal gets the public.)
 I don’t often appear in the blog posts-it’s all about the plot-but needless to say, I am real, I do exist.
-And no, I do not wear this on the plot; trust me.
+And no, I do not wear that dress on the plot; trust me.
 (Yes, petal and I do look very similar, that is no accident!)

 Feel free to wander around the blog and I do hope that you find it useful.